-I am an Associate Professor in Archaeology and Director for the Institute for the Modelling of Socio-Environmental Transitions (IMSET).
+I am Professor of Archaeology and Director for the Institute for the Modelling of Socio-Environmental Transitions (IMSET).
 My research specialisms lay in environmental archaeology and I have a focus on how societies in the past interacted with their environment; how they responded to past climate and environmental change; and what we can learn from this that can inform on adaptation strategies to our current climate change crisis.

 I have worked extensively in the Neolithic of southwest Asia, exploring how and why people made the transition from mobile hunter-gatherers to sedentary farmers.
 I am interested in the impact that this change in lifestyle had on the environment-particularly in relation to landscape change and biodiversity loss-and also how this transition altered our societal structure and relationship with material culture.